 Stephanie joined Plan Institute in 2012 to coordinate the education and awareness program of the Registered Disabilities Savings Plan, a savings vehicle developed and campaigned for by PLAN to assist Canadians with disabilities on their long-term financial stability.
 She has since moved into the role of Executive Director of Plan Institute.
 Stephanie has a Bachelors degree in Political Science and a Masters degree in Human Security and Peace-building, and has spent 10 years working with nonprofit organizations on disability issues, as well as working internationally on community integration initiatives.
 Stephanie has a strong belief in the right to full and equal citizenship for all those within the community, and is thrilled to be a part of the Plan Institute team.

-Jessika joined PLAN and Plan Institute in 2010 and is currently Plan Institute’s Manager of Finance.
+Jessika joined PLAN and Plan Institute in 2010 and is currently Plan Institute’s Director of Finance.
 Jessika deeply believes in inclusive and supportive communities that allow everyone to be themselves and contribute their gifts.

 Jessika oversees Plan Institute’s finances, manages organizational budgeting and provides financial reports to our auditors, Board of Directors, membership, funders, and government bodies.

 Yaya started out as Plan Institute’s Accounting Administrator in 2012, and has since become the main Accountant.
 She has a Bachelor of Science in Mathematics and a Diploma from BCIT in Accounting.
 She loves working with people, travelling and is teaching herself how to bake.

 Rachael joined Plan Institute in September 2021.
 Previously, she worked for a small non-profit in the UK developing communication tools for people with disabilities and also held a grant writing role at a feminist multi-service charity based in Toronto.
 With a background in publishing, she strongly believes that accessible information can empower individuals to live in safety and security.